mattm/sql-style-guide/README.md

 ### Single line vs multiple line queries

-The only time to put all of your SQL on one line is when you're selecting:
+The only time you should place all of your SQL on a single line is when you're selecting one thing and there's no additional complexity in the query:

-* All columns (*) or selecting 1 or 2 columns
-* _And_ there's no additional complexity in your query

 ```sql
 -- Good